MenuDocs/erela.js/README.md

 You can use plugins below to extend Erela.js' features easily.

+Note: These are the only ones shown before being published, check the GitHub repository for a complete list.

 - [erela.js-spotify](https://github.com/Solaris9/erela.js-spotify) - Converts a Spotify URL into a UnresolvedTrack to play later.